New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 - No cue, inconsistent execution, low automaticity

-- Relies on prefrontal decision-making (fragile and depletes throughout the day)
+- Relies on prefrontal decision-making (fragile)

 Good approach (cue-based):